sadasant/sadasant/source/2014-04-05-xmacro-tasks-automation.md

 >   directory in which my current active file in vim is located.

-To follow the process with me, you'll need to have changed the behavior of tmux to work like vim, to do so, add the following lines to your `.tmux.conf`:
+To follow the process with me, you'll need to have changed the behavior of tmux to work like vim, so plaase add the following lines to your `.tmux.conf`:

     # vim keys
     set-window-option -g mode-keys vi